 1/2 cup white wine

 Score the skin of your pork belly with long diagonal streaks.
 Don’t cut all the way through the meat, just the skin and fat.
 Rub in a thick layer of sea salt and leave in the fridge for 30 minutes.
 This helps to remove any excess moisture and makes for optimal crackling.
+The time inside the fridge depends on how efficiently working your fridge is.
+If the refrigerator is in need of a fridge door seal replacement, then the time may exceed 30 minutes.

 Preheat oven to 130°C. Remove salt from the skin with a paper towel and dry well.
 Flip your belly over and season the meat with as much black pepper, bay leaves, rosemary and fennel seeds as it can take.
 Season with sea salt and roll the belly as tightly as possible.
 Secure with kitchen string and place on a roasting rack.
 Place the rack in a roasting tin, pour the white wine into the base and roast for 2 hours or until the meat is tender and juicy!
 Increase the oven temperature to 200°C and roast for 15-20 minutes to crispen the skin, be sure to rotate the meat or you’ll only have one side of crackling!
 Remove from the oven and rest on a carving board, covered with foil, for 20 minutes.